Why I Love….Coronation Furniture!

 The furniture designed for the Coronation of George VI in May 1937 was of a different sort entirely.

 The Coronation of George VI was in the mould of the coronation of his father George V. The ceremony was held on the exact date that it had been planned for Edward VIII’s Coronation.
 George VI had been heavily involved with the plans for his brother’s investiture.
 Edward VIII had desired no coronation ceremony at all, and only agreed upon a paired down service.
-Chairs were designed for this ceremony, to an Edward Barnsley design, and with a simple aesthetic which echoes this sentiment.
+Chairs occasionally are offered on the open market which appear to have been manufactured in preparation for this ceremony.
+These chairs are in oak and in the Cotswold school manner and it appears that chairs of a similar design were produced until the 1950s for government institutions (see examples manufactured for the War Department).
+The design of theses chairs is sometimes credited as after an Edward Barnsley design, their simple aesthetic being reminiscent of his design sentiment.

 After the abdication crisis it was agreed the Coronation of George VI would go ahead on the same date intended for Edward VIII coronation and but on a larger scale than that previously planned.